chrisjowen/sample/README.md

 # Readme

 Initially we are simply adding a readme to the SAMPLE project.
+Readme updated in a branch.